epanov1602/CommandRevSwerve/docs/Adding_Blinkin_LED_Strip_into_Intake.md

 # LED strip as a part of Intake (light up when it has gamepiece)

-Assuming you already have intake from examples here...
+Assuming you already have an intake similar to our [Intake Example](docs/Adding_Intake.md) , this is what you need:

 ### this goes to `__init__` function of `subsystems/intake.py`